Rentstart Assistance Policy

 - their previous tenancy for which assistance was provided is/will be ended due to sale of the property.

 Tenants who are leaving public housing voluntarily or at the end of their fixed term lease because they have been assessed as ineligible for a further lease are not entitled to Rentstart assistance such a Rentstart Bond Loan, Advance Rent or Temporary Accommodation.

-FACS recognises that these tenants may face difficulties in meeting the costs of relocating.
+DCJ recognises that these tenants may face difficulties in meeting the costs of relocating.
 In this case, the tenant may apply for Rentstart Move.

 3.5 Tenancy Assistance

-- Notification, in writing, of rent and/or water arrears from the landlord or agent for example a letter or Statement of account.
+- Notification, in writing, of rent and/or water arrears from the landlord or agent, for example a letter or statement of account.